Noise Constraints for Nonlinear Exceptional Point Sensing: Nonlinear EP sensing in two-cavity model

 In this section, we elaborate on the nonlinear EP sensing scheme for the two-cavity model, and derive its Petermann factor using the standard approach (i.e., without accounting for the EP-shifting and other effects described in the main text).
 We start with the equations of motion

 where the noise terms $\xi_{\alpha,\beta}$ are assumed to be independent of each other, have zero mean, and satisfy

 The only non-zero elements of the diffusion matrix are the diagonal terms $D_{\alpha\alpha}$ and $D_{\beta\beta}$.
-The detailed form of $D_{\mu\nu}$ depends on the specfic model.
-For van der Pol oscillators, $D_{\mu\nu}$ is given by Eqs.~\eqref{eq:smDvan1}-\eqref{eq:smDvan2}.
+The detailed form of $D_{\mu\nu}$ depends on the specific model.
+For van der Pol oscillators, $D_{\mu\nu}$ is given by Eqs.~\eqref{eq:Dvan1}-\eqref{eq:Dvan2}.

 Consider the noise-free case, $\xi_{\alpha,\beta}=0$.
 To determine the steady state, we assume the fields take the form $\alpha=\alpha_0 e^{-i\omega t}$ and $\beta=\beta_0 e^{-i\omega t}$, where $\alpha_0$ and $\beta_0$ are the steady-state amplitudes.
-Equation \eqref{eq:smclassicallangevineq} becomes
+Equation \eqref{eq:classicallangevineq} becomes

 To have a non-zero solution, we require the determinant of the matrix on the left-hand side to be zero.
 This yields the quadratic equation

 To solve this complex equation, we separate the real and imaginary parts: